ljsinclair/featurebase-docs/docs/cloud/cloud-home.md

 * Fully-managed database offering with simple “click to deploy” that avoids the pain of infrastructure procurement and maintenance.
 * Low-latency Database designed for queries across billions of records without impact from large ingest streams that are both inserting and updating records.
-* Graphical User Interface support for database sizing and creation, ingest configuration, and data exploration.
+* Graphical User Interface support for database creation, monitoring, account configuration, and data exploration.
 * Programmatic access to all Cloud features over HTTPS
 * Data ingest that allows you to push records when ready and without having to open up your data center
+* User management that allows teams to invite others and collaborate on your data
+* Usage-based metering and billing that gives you detailed, intra-hour insight into your spend
+* Full backups to S3 and EBS snapshotting are automated and occur daily for all databases

 ## Cloud trial